Nana Ama McBrown: Early life and education

-Nana Ama McBrown was born Felicity Ama Agyemang in Kumasi, Ghana, on 15 August 1977.
-Her mother, Cecilia Agyenim Boateng, and her father Kwabena Nkrumah, divorced when McBrown was young.
-With her father gone and her mother unable to take care of her and her six other siblings, she together with her siblings were adopted by Kofi McBrown and her aunt, Madam Betty Obiri Yeboah.
+Nana Ama McBrown was born in Kumasi, Ghana, on 15 August 1977.
+Her mother, Cecilia Agyenim Boateng living in Germany, and her father, Kwabena Nkrumah, divorced when McBrown was young.
+With her father gone and her mother unable to take care of her and her six other siblings, she and her siblings were adopted by Kofi McBrown and her aunt, Madam Betty Obiri Yeboah.

-Along with her six siblings, McBrown grew up in Kwadaso, Kumasi with her aunt and her adopted father.
-McBrown considers her aunt her "real mother" and has spoken of her gratitude to her for having provided a stable and caring home.
+In addition to her six siblings, McBrown grew up in Kwadaso-Kumasi, with her aunt and her adopted father.
+To this day, McBrown describes her aunt as a "real mother" and has spoken of her gratitude to her for having provided for her with a stable and caring home.

-McBrown attended St. Peter's International Residential School, moved on to Minnesota International and then to Central International.
+McBrown attended St. Peter's International Residential School, moved on to Minnesota International, and then to Central International.
 She continued to Kwadaso L.A.
-J.S.S, although she ended up dropping out and could not sit for the Basic Education Certificate Exams.
-McBrown later attended College of Business where she obtained a secretarial certificate.
+J.S.S, although she ended up dropping out of school and could not sit for the Basic Education Certificate Exams.
+McBrown later attended the College of Business where she obtained a secretarial certificate.

 Career

 Acting

-McBrown's acting career started after she answered an audition call on the radio by Miracle Films and was hired to do costuming instead; however, on the set, she was given the lead role after the director, Samuel Nyamekye, felt that she was better suited for the role.
+McBrown's acting career started after she responded to a call for an audition on the radio by Miracle Films.
+She was hired to handle costuming.
+However, on the set, she was given the lead role after the director, Samuel Nyamekye, felt that she was better suited for the role.
 In 2001, her first movie, That Day, was released, launching her career.
 Her performance in That Day helped her land a spot on the TV series Tentacles.

-In 2007, McBrown appeared in the movie "Asoreba", co-starring Agya Koo and Mercy Aseidu.
-Since then, she has had roles in a number of movies.
+In 2007, McBrown played a role in the movie "Asoreba" co-starring with popular movie stars; Agya Koo and Mercy Asiedu, which gave her the lamplight to solidify her name "Nana Ama" as a movie household name in Ghana.
+Afterward, she played several roles in a lot of movies.